646e62/legal-citation-parser/README.md

-# legal_citation_parser v 0.4.3
+# legal_citation_parser v 05.0
-Extracts metadata from Canadian legal citations and provides a basic CLI UI for the CanLII API.
+Extracts metadata from CanLII case citations and provides a basic CLI UI for the CanLII API.

 Although legal citations are typically short strings, they contain a great deal of information compressed into a relatively small package.
 This Python module is designed to extract and standardize that data from from legal citation strings.
 This module can currently handles the following citation types: